 It only remains to show why the earth acts towards the needle as if it were a great magnet.
-The earth is what is called an electro-magnet; that is one formed by the circulation of electrical currents around it.
-The connection between electricity and magnetism was long known; but that electricity eirculating around the needle will cause it to be deflected from its ordinary position, and that the same current passing round a bar of iron would magnetize it, are facts which constitute a recent and very important discovery.
+The earth is what is called an electro-magnet; that is one formed by he circulation of clectrical currents around it.
+The connection between electricity and magnetism was long known; but that electricity circulating around the peedle will cause it to be deflected from its ordinary position, and that the same current passing round a bar of iron would magnetize it, are facts which constitute a recent and very important discovery.

-The currents which produce the magnetism of the earth arc due to the enormous evaporation from its surface, and to the constant change of temperature caused by revolution on its axis, which exposes different parts of it in succession to the sun's rays.-Electricity developed during change of temperature has been designated thermo-electricity.
+The currents which produce the magnetism of the earth are due to the enormous evaporation from its surface, and to the constant change of temperature caused by revolution on its axis, which exposes different parts of it in succession to the sun's rays.-Electricity developed during change of temperature has been designated thermo-electricity.